eslager/TGIS504_Winter2023/lab3-instructions.md

   mkdir lab3 && cd lab3
   ```

 * This makes a directory (folder) with the `mkdir` command and names it lab3.
 Then with the `cd` (change directory) command, we open that new folder.
+If you get an error message, carefully check your command to find any typos and try again.

 * Next, enter the following:

   ```
-  npx create-ol-app
+  npm create ol-app ol-lab
   ```

-* This will install the `ol` package, the main library for OpenLayers.
-It will also set up a development environment with additional dependencies (think of these as sub-libraries), and give you an index.html and main.js files, which will be the starting point for the application.
+* This will create a folder called `ol-lab` (you can choose another name if you wish) and install the `ol` package, the main library for OpenLayers.
+It will also set up a development environment with additional dependencies (think of these as sub-libraries), and give you an index.html, main.js, and style.css files, which will be the starting point for the application.

 * Next, enter the following:

   ```
+  cd ol-lab
   npm install proj4
   ```

-* This install an additional javascript library, [Proj4](https://github.com/proj4js/proj4js), which we'll use for projections.
+* This opens the ol-lab folder, then installs an additional javascript library, [Proj4](https://github.com/proj4js/proj4js), which we'll use for projections.

 In your file manager (Windows Explorer, or MacOS Finder), navigate to your new lab3 folder and check that there is indeed now a bunch of stuff stored in that folder.
 Yahoo!
 Well done.

-Open the Index.html file in Atom or your preferred text editor.
+Open the Index.html file in VS Code or your preferred text editor.
 It should be a relatively familiar boiler plate index file, with a `<div>` with the id 'map' and a link to some JavaScript in the 'main.js' file.

 Back in command line, enter